ljw1004/csharpspec/csharp/unsafe-code.md

 ## Pointer conversions

-In an unsafe context, the set of available implicit conversions (§6.1) is extended to include the following implicit pointer conversions:
+In an unsafe context, the set of available implicit conversions ([Implicit conversions](conversions.md#implicit-conversions)) is extended to include the following implicit pointer conversions:

 *  From any *pointer_type* to the type `void*`.
 *  From the `null` literal to any *pointer_type*.

-Additionally, in an unsafe context, the set of available explicit conversions (§6.2) is extended to include the following explicit pointer conversions:
+Additionally, in an unsafe context, the set of available explicit conversions ([Explicit conversions](conversions.md#explicit-conversions)) is extended to include the following explicit pointer conversions:

 *  From any *pointer_type* to any other *pointer_type*.
 *  From `sbyte`, `byte`, `short`, `ushort`, `int`, `uint`, `long`, or `ulong` to any *pointer_type*.
 *  From any *pointer_type* to `sbyte`, `byte`, `short`, `ushort`, `int`, `uint`, `long`, or `ulong`.

-Finally, in an unsafe context, the set of standard implicit conversions (§6.3.1) includes the following pointer conversion:
+Finally, in an unsafe context, the set of standard implicit conversions ([Standard implicit conversions](conversions.md#standard-implicit-conversions)) includes the following pointer conversion:

 *  From any *pointer_type* to the type `void*`.